Attribution Modeling - How Attainable is it?

 One of the main challenges faced by marketers when trying to get a reliable attribution model is the abundance of data available.
 With so much data to analyse, it can be challenging to identify which metrics are most important and which channels are driving the most sales.
 This can make it challenging to make informed decisions about where to allocate resources and budget.

-Cookies are often deleted by users, which can make it challenging to track their behavior accurately.
-Additionally, cookies are limited in their ability to track cross-device behavior.
+Cookies are often deleted by users, which can make it challenging to track their behaviour accurately.
+Additionally, cookies are limited in their ability to track cross-device behaviour.
 For example, if a customer browses a website on their desktop computer and then makes a purchase on their mobile device, it can be challenging to connect those two touchpoints and assign credit accurately.

 In response to this, marketers need to focus on owning and leveraging first-party data, which is data collected directly from customers and owned by the business.
 By collecting and analysing first-party data, marketers can gain a deeper understanding of their customers' behaviour and preferences, which can help inform their attribution and targeting strategies.